 To help us gauge the performance of our disadvantaged pupils we compared our results to those for disadvantaged and non-disadvantaged pupils at a national level.
 We also looked at these comparisons using pre-pandemic scores for 2019, in order to assess how the performance of our disadvantaged pupils has changed during this period.
+Across school, the perevntage of children on track to achieve age-related expecations as a combined measure in Reading, Writing and Maths did improve.
+The percentage of children attaining a pass in the phonics screening and achieving full marks in the multiplication check improved at the end of 23/24.
 Data from tests and assessments suggest that, despite some strong individual performances, the progress and attainment of the school's disadvantaged pupils in was below our expectations.
 Our analysis suggests that the reason for this is primarily the ongoing impact of COVID-19, although we also identified that some of the approaches we used to boost outcomes for disadvantaged pupils had less impact than anticipated.

-Although there has been some improvement, absence among disadvantaged pupils was higher than their peers in 2022/23 and persistent absence was also higher.
-We recognise this gap is too large which is why raising the attendance of our disadvantaged pupils is a focus of our current plan.
+Although there has been continued improvement, absence among disadvantaged pupils was higher than their peers in 2023/24 and persistent absence was also higher.
+We recognise that whilst there have been improvements, there is still further work to be completed.

 Our observations and assessments demonstrated that pupil behaviour improved last year, but challenges in relation to wellbeing and mental health remain significantly higher than before the pandemic.
-The impact on disadvantaged pupils has been particularly acute.
+The impact on disadvantaged pupils and their families has been particularly acute.

-These results mean that we are not at present on course to achieve the outcomes that we set out to achieve by 2024/25, as stated in the Intended Outcomes section above.
 We have reviewed our strategy plan and made changes to how we intend to use some of our budget this academic year, as set out in the Activity in This Academic Year section above.
 The Further Information section below provides more details about our planning, implementation, and evaluation processes.